John West (colonel): Personal life

-West was said to have fathered a son with the Pamunkey leader Cockacoeske about 1656, several years before West's marriage to Unity Croshaw.
+This John West was said to have fathered a son with the Pamunkey leader Cockacoeske about 1656, several years before his marriage to Unity Croshaw.
 The child became known as Captain John West.
 Although there is evidence that Col. West was living apart from his wife in 1685, the year before Cockacoeske's death, the reasons for their separation remain unknown.

 Death and legacy

 West died in 1691, because records show his will dated November 15, 1689, was probated in that year.
 However, a courthouse fire in 1787 destroyed most county records, including that will.
-All three of his sons would become major landowners and serve in the House of Burgesses.
+All three of his sons would become major landowners as well as serve in the House of Burgesses.